-- stakeholder engagement in the affected communities to identify main concerns - desk-based review of literature to identify public and scientific concerns - surveys undertaken during and after scoping - existing definitions of VECs in the IFC performance standards, such as labour and working conditions (Performance Standard 2) - VECs included in Scoping Reports for upstream petroleum projects planned for the region.
+- stakeholder engagement in the affected communities to identify main concerns - desk-based review of literature to identify public and scientific concerns - surveys undertaken during and after scoping - existing definitions of VECs in the IFC performance standards, such as labour and working conditions (Performance Standard 2) - VECs included in scoping reports for upstream petroleum projects planned for the region.

-During ESIA preparation, the titles of two VECs changed slightly from those used in the scoping phase to reflect additional baseline information.
-A list of the priority VECs, summarising the key reasons for their selection, is provided in Section 6.1.
+During the preparation of the ESIA, the titles of two VECs changed slightly from those used in the scoping phase to reflect additional baseline information.
+A list of the priority VECs, summarising the key reasons for their selection, is provided in Section 6.1 of Volume 1 and Section 4.1 of Volume 2.

-The baseline condition of the AOI for each VEC is described in Section 6 and more information is included in the baseline reports to be found in Appendix A.
+The baseline condition of the AOI for each VEC is described in Section 6 of Volume 1 and Section 4 of Volume 2, and more information is included in the baseline reports to be found in Appendix A of Volume 1 and Appendix A of Volume 2.

-Ecosystem services has been considered for each VEC in Section 6 and the assessment of ecosystem services has been integrated into the impact assessment of VECs included in Section 8.
+Ecosystem services have been considered for each VEC in Section 6 of Volume 1, respectively Section 4 of Volume 2 and the assessment of ecosystem services has been integrated into the impact assessment of VECs included in Section 8 of Volume 1, and Section 5 of Volume 2.

-Human rights were also considered for social VECs in Section 6 and an assessment of potential impacts on human rights has been integrated into the impact assessment of social VECs included in Section 8.
+Human rights were also considered for social VECs in Section 6.
+An assessment of potential impacts on human rights was integrated into the impact assessment of social VECs included in Section 8.
 A stand-alone human rights impact assessment (HRIA) of the project is being conducted as part of the overall ESIA process and the HRIA team has provided input about human rights standards, potential impacts and mitigation measures that are integrated into the relevant sections of this ESIA report.